 As an enterprise-level tool-based software for accelerating large file transfer, Raysync not only performs well in file transfer acceleration, but also makes great efforts in file transfer management, especially in the aspects of file transfer control, security, convenience and ease of use.
 The large file transfer solution provided by Raysync can meet the following requirements: 1.
 All the platform materials of the enterprise can be collected in one place, and the documents can be searched and accessed quickly; 2.
 Multi-mode transmission, supporting point-to-point, multi-point mutual transmission, data cloud transmission, one-to-many data distribution and other modes; 3.
 Raysync supports document intelligent synchronization, realizes automatic archiving operation, and reduces the time consumption of archiving and search; 4.
 Raysync supports point-to-point transmission, end-to-end transmission between users directly, and file transmission is completed in one step, saving time and space!
 5. Global security monitoring and management, real-time monitoring of online transmission logs, and visual, controllable and traceable core business data; 6.
 Support local storage and three-party cloud object storage, with its own configuration and flexible switching; The technical research of Raysync on file transfer management service answers the problem that large file transfer software can solve: how to use all functions of enterprise content management solution without changing the IT infrastructure of the enterprise itself.
 As a one-stop solution provider for large file transmission, Raysync has provided high-performance, safe and stable large file transmission and transmission management services for 2W+ enterprises in IT, finance, film and television, biological genes, manufacturing and many other fields.

 Enterprises rely on safe and reliable information access methods to meet today's rapidly developing market demand.
 Accordingly, sharing data internally and externally is essential for any organization.
-File Transfer Protocol FTP is one of the earliest and still used data sharing methods.
+FTP is one of the earliest and still used data sharing methods.
 Although IT teams and business users are familiar with this, FTP lacks much vital security, compliance, and workflow requirements in modern organizations, especially in data security.
-The following are four different FTP vulnerabilities attacked by hackers: 1.
+The following are four different FTP vulnerabilities that are vulnerable to hackers: 1.
 Anonymous authentication Anonymous authentication is an FTP vulnerability, which allows users to use FTP username or log in anonymously.
 In many cases, users will provide their email address as a password.
 However, the user's login credentials and the commands used are unencrypted, visible, and easy to access.
 At the same time, any data sent via FTP or hosted on an anonymous FTP server will not be protected.
 Once, the FBI found that hackers actively used FTP to target medical and dental industries and access protected health information.
-2. Directory traversal attack Directory traversal attack is another FTP vulnerability, and its successful attack will overwrite or create unauthorized files, which are stored outside the Webroot folder.
-In turn, the original FTP owner is subject to the permission of files or directories and the control of hackers.
-3. Cross-site scripting When attackers use Web applications to send malicious code, XSS attacks are usually sent to end-users in the form of browser-side scripts.
-Defects that allow attacks to succeed are very common and may occur anywhere where user input is used without verification or coding in the output generated by Web applications.
+2. Directory traversal attack A directory traversal attack exploits insufficient security validation or sanitization of user-supplied file names, such that characters representing "traverse to parent directory" are passed through to the operating system's file system API.
+3. Cross-site scripting Cross-site scripting is a type of security vulnerability that can be found in some web applications.
+XSS attacks enable attackers to inject client-side scripts into web pages viewed by other users.
+A cross-site scripting vulnerability may be used by attackers to bypass access controls such as the same-origin policy.
 Attackers can use XXS to send malicious scripts to unsuspecting users.
 The end user's browser cannot know that the script is not trusted and execute the script.
 Because the malicious script thinks that the script comes from a trusted source, it can access any data, session token, or other sensitive information stored on the user's local terminal that is reserved by the browser and used with the site.
 4. Malware attack based on Dridex It was discovered for the first time in 2014 that Dridex malware has been re-invented and introduced in unexpected ways after the UK became the target of bank attacks.
 Internet users targeted by Dridex malware will open Word or Excel email attachments, which will cause macros to download the malware and infect computers, thus exposing users to bank theft.
 In the latest version of Dridex malware, hackers use FTP sites and credentials to avoid being detected by e-mail gateway and network policy of trusted FTP.
 Updating FTP credentials regularly can help prevent Dridex-based attacks.
 As far as the FTP server itself is concerned, it can no longer meet the system functions required by the big data business in the information age.
 From the point of view of security, transfer efficiency, and compliance, the FTP server itself cannot be expanded and it is very likely to bring high-cost loss.
-In the big data market, big file transfer software came into being and was promised to meet the above business requirements.
-Large file transfer technology provides higher control and security than FTP, which usually has the following features: - In-depth report - The global visibility of all data transfer activities - End-to-end security, encrypting data in transit and at rest - Performance indicators, monitoring, and support for compliance requirements - Workflow automation Raysync- large file transfer software High performance Raysync high-speed transfer protocol, the bandwidth utilization rate is over 96%, the transfer rate is increased by 100X, and TB-level large files and massive small files are easily transmitted.
-High security TLS+AES-356 encryption technology and built-in multiple firewalls make the enterprise data security network impenetrable.
-Highly available Support mainstream servers and desktop operating systems, support various storage devices and cloud service models and maintain high integration with enterprise business systems.
-Low cost Pay as you go: Effectively meet the needs of low-frequency large file transfer and eliminate resource waste; Pro: GB, TB, PB global high-speed circulation, no need to wait, small and medium-sized team's selected transfer software; Enterprise: 4-layer load balancing, multi-server, and database fast docking, unlimited users enjoy high-speed transfer; Strict control Global central control, transfer log live monitoring data information, enterprise core business data visible, controllable, and traceable.
-Fast deployment Quick access to WEB browser, it takes 30 seconds to complete client deployment, no need to set, installation can be used.
-As the head brand of enterprise-level large file transfer, Raysync has provided high-performance, stable, and secure data transfer services for 2W+ enterprises in IT, finance, film and television, biological genes, manufacturing, and many other fields.
-In some cases, a large file transfer platform can be used together with FTP in the process of transition to safer and more effective information flow .
+In the big data market, managed file transfer software came into being and was promised to meet the above business requirements.
+Large file transfer technology provides higher control and security than FTP, which usually has the following features: - In-depth report - The global visibility of all data transfer activities - End-to-end security, encrypting data in transit and at rest - Performance indicators, monitoring, and support for compliance requirements - Workflow automation Raysync - large file transfer software - Data Synchronization Supports two-way file synchronization that maintains the consistency of data across multiple devices, ensuring no redundant fragmented files are produced and multi-point data sync is efficient. - Point-to-point Transfer Adopts user ID to achieve point-to-point transfer, eliminating intermediate transfer for rapid file-sharing. - Standard Bank-Level Encryption Technology With the AES-256+SSL+Random salt high-density encryption algorithm, even the developers are unable to recover the root password through the stored ciphertext, making sure the data security is worry-free. - Audit trails Uses transfer logs and operations logs to supervise user behavior, easily trace all operations and file content, effectively control improper usage behavior and help enterprises to achieve better file management. - User-defined Management User-defined management perfectly plots out the organizational structure, supporting group management by defining regions, departments, and role-based permissions that set authority to standardize enterprise users' operation. - Intelligence Nodes Management With intelligence nodes management equipped, it supports unified management of all node machines in both the internal and external network environment to monitor and collect all operation logs and data synchronously. - Hybrid Cloud Storage Raysync supports more than 10 mainstream storage methods including hybrid storage effectively assisting enterprises to store, backup, migrate and synchronize their files in an orderly manner.
+As a one-stop solution provider, Raysync has independently developed its core transfer technology with its professional technical teams to offer high-performance, secure, and reliable large file transfer and file management services for major enterprises.

 FTP) is a common protocol in the file transfer process.
 Many companies build FTP servers to provide file download services.
 Here are two transfer modes for FTP.
 FTP differs from other services in that it uses two ports and one data port.
 And a command port .
 Usually, port 21 is the command port and port 20 is the data port.
 When the concept of active/passive mode is mixed in, the data port may not be 20.
 Active Mode The working principle of the active mode: FTP client uses N port to connect to port 21 of the FTP server, sends a user name and password to log in, and after successful login to list or read data, the client opens the N+1 port, Send the PORT command to the FTP server, tell the server-client to adopt the active mode and open the port; After receiving the PORT active mode command and port number, the FTP server connects through the server's 20 port and the client's open port to send data.
 Passive Mode The working principle of the passive mode: the FTP client uses N to connect to port 21 of the FTP server, and sends a user name and password to log in.
 After successful login, if you want to list or read data, send a PASV command to the FTP server.
 Open a port locally , and then tell the client the open port.
 The client then connects to the open port of the server through the N+1 port for data transmission.
 Active Mode VS Passive Mode The difference between the two is that when establishing a data transmission connection, the main mode connection initiator is server-side, and the port 20 connects to the client's N+1 port to establish the data connection; the passive mode connection initiator is the client, and the client uses Port number +1 to connect to a high-order part of the server.
 Differences in Network Settings Scenario: The FTP client and server are on different networks, and a firewall is required between the two networks.
 The client's FTP software sets the port segment opened in active mode, and the corresponding port segment can be opened on the client's firewall.
 There is a common problem: only port 21 is opened on the server-side, and no port is opened on the client machine.
 The passive mode adopted by the FTP client connection results in that the client can log in successfully, but cannot list and read data.
 It is because the server does not open the random port in passive mode.
 In passive mode, the open ports on the server-side are random, but the firewall must not be fully open.
 The solution is to open some random high-level ports in the passive mode of the FTP server configuration settings, you can set any 1024 on Port segment), and then set the rules in the firewall, open the corresponding port number on the server-side.